 Common scenarios include:

-- Fatal pedestrian accidents involving vehicles or public transit
+Fatal Pedestrian Accidents involving vehicles or public transit

 Each category raises different liability questions depending on location, control of the area, and the parties involved.